oroinc/documentation/commerce/admin_guide/email/system_mailbox_settings.rst

 .. image:: /admin_guide/img/admin_emails/email_processing_2.jpg
+   :alt: Selecting an owner and a source for processing the emails when the action is set to `convert to lead`

 .. note:: Options in the Source field should be defined in advance.
-This can be done through the entity manager in **System>Entities>Entity Management>Lead>Source**.
+This can be done through the entity manager in **System > Entities > Entity Management > Lead > Source**.

 .. image:: /admin_guide/img/admin_emails/lead_source.jpg

-|
+   :alt: A list of the entity management fields

 .. image:: /admin_guide/img/admin_emails/lead_source_field.jpg
+   :alt: Creating a source entity from the entity management menu